mchenggit/kabanero-event/architecture/README.md

 ### Usage Scenarios for ui

-The UI application follows a true cloud-native development process:
+The `UI` application example is meant as a continuous deployment sample, where code in the `master` branch is always ready to ship.
+It follows a true cloud-native development process:
 -  It uses Github or Github Enterprise as the source repository.
-- It follows the paradigm that code in the `master` branch is always ready to deploy.
 - Developers are required to create branches for all source code changes.
 - A pull request requires the following status checks before code may be merged back to `master`:
    - code review
    - test build
 - A test build is triggered automatically for each pull request, and whenever a new commit is added to the pull request.
-Developer is now allowed to merge code without code review and successful test build.
+Developer is not allowed to merge code without code review and successful test build.
 - Developers use Appsody on their local machines as development environment.